sgarner/Neo4jFixturesBundle/Resources/doc/index.rst

 want to refer to reference it in a different fixture in order to assign that user to a particular group?

-The Doctrine fixtures library handles this easily by allowing you to specify the order in which fixtures are loaded.
+The Neo4j fixtures library handles this easily by allowing you to specify the order in which fixtures are loaded.

 .. code-block:: php

-    // src/Acme/HelloBundle/DataFixtures/ORM/LoadUserData.php
+    // src/Acme/HelloBundle/DataFixtures/OGM/LoadUserData.php
-    namespace Acme\HelloBundle\DataFixtures\ORM;
+    namespace Acme\HelloBundle\DataFixtures\OGM;

-    use Doctrine\Common\DataFixtures\AbstractFixture;
+    use Expio\Common\Neo4jDataFixtures\AbstractFixture;
-    use Doctrine\Common\DataFixtures\OrderedFixtureInterface;
+    use Expio\Common\Neo4jDataFixtures\OrderedFixtureInterface;
-    use Doctrine\Common\Persistence\ObjectManager;
+    use HireVoice\Neo4j\EntityManager as ObjectManager;
     use Acme\HelloBundle\Entity\User;

     class LoadUserData extends AbstractFixture implements OrderedFixtureInterface